Welcome to the Seabloom Ecology Lab

 The Nutrient Network (NutNet): a global research cooperative

 Global environmental impacts require global-scale research efforts.
-The Nutrient Network is a globally-distributed, massively collaborative, experiment replicated at more than 100 sites in 25 countries on 6 continents.
+The Nutrient Network is a globally-distributed, massively collaborative, experiment replicated at more than 130 sites in 25 countries on 6 continents.
 For an overview of this project see Borer et al (2014) and Borer et al (2017).

 Community Ecology of Disease

 Host-pathogen interaction take place within a complex context composed of multiple interacting pathogens and hosts.
 We take a community and ecosystem approach to disease ecology, For an overview of this work see Seabloom et al. (2015 Ecology Letters) and Borer et al. (2016 Ann Review of Phytopathology).